c-f-h/baryrat/README.md

 ### Further algorithms

-The package includes functions for polynomial interpolation, rational interpolation with either fixed poles or fixed interpolation nodes, and more.
+The package includes functions for polynomial interpolation, rational interpolation with either fixed poles or fixed interpolation nodes, Floater-Hormann interpolation, and more.

 ## Installation